 You'll get to experience a different culture (despite how similar Canada and the US might seem, they're still two separate countries!), make friends with fellow students from a variety of areas and backgrounds, and still manage to get a world-class education.

-Known for its diverse communities and overall welcoming demeanor, Canada currently ranks #1 for quality of life.
+Known for its diverse communities and overall welcoming demeanor, Canada often ranks near the top for quality of life compared to other countries.
 So if you're tired of the hustle and bustle of the US, Canada could be an exciting (albeit quite cold!) place to consider.

 The country is also growing more and more popular among international students.
 From 2016 to 2017, the University of Toronto experienced a 20% increase in applications from students based outside Canada, while McMaster University saw an even more impressive 33% increase.